markusroellig/markusroellig.github.io/_pages/software.md

 [<i class="fab fa-github"></i>](https://github.com/markusroellig/LTE) Local Thermal Equilibrium radiative transfer in Mathematica

-# PDRica
+# WL-PDR

-[<i class="fab fa-github"></i>](https://github.com/markusroellig/PDRica) A simple Mathematica PDR model code.
+[<i class="fab fa-github"></i>](https://github.com/markusroellig/WL-PDR) A simple Mathematica PDR model code.

 PDRs are Photon Dominated Regions in the interstellar medium.
 A PDR model computes the chemical and thermodynamical balance in these regions and their emission signature.
-PDRica is a port of the simple toy PDR model PyPDR written by Simon Bruderer [<i class="fas fa-code"></i>](http://www.mpe.mpg.de/~simonbr/research_pypdr/).
+WL-PDR is a port of the simple toy PDR model PyPDR written by Simon Bruderer [<i class="fas fa-code"></i>](http://www.mpe.mpg.de/~simonbr/research_pypdr/).
 This is not meant to be a model for real world applications but to test certain numerical or physical aspects of PDR modelling in a very simple model setup.